-In cases where using collision groups is insufficiently fine grained, one may select two bodies, colliders or articulations, and choose Physics > Set > Pair Collision Filter.
+In cases where using collision groups is insufficiently fine grained, one may select two bodies, colliders or articulations, and choose Add > Physics > Pair Collision Filter.
 This will disable collision between only the pair of selected objects which will both have a Filtered Pairs rollout added.
 This takes precedence over collision groups.

 Joints give you the ability to connect rigid bodies in ways that are not entirely rigid.
 A good example is a car: the wheels of the car revolve around their respective axes, the suspension can slide up and down along an axis.
 The technical terms for the former is “revolute joint”, the second is a “prismatic joint”.

 To add a joint to your scene, first select the two objects to connect.
 It is also possible to select a single joint in order to connect it to the world frame.
-Then select Physics > Create > Joint.
-In a submenu you will be able to select the type of joint.
+Then select Create > Physics > Revolute Joint, etc.

 When the joint is selected, its joint gizmo will be drawn.
 This is the usual coordinate frame in the 3d view, along with some joint type specific visualization to indicate the joint’s field of motion.
 The joint can be translated or rotated using this gizmo as if it was any other kind of 3d object.